Yan-ice/GenshinKitchen_2023F/Docs/overview.md

 Click the left button of the five buttons on the development board to reset the script executive, and you can see the development board fully automatic cooking!

+# Start your own design

+Clone the HDL framework.